 Built along the exactly same mechanical lines as the Pallas No. 2, the 2Z employed an identical form of mechanical table drive, the limits of which were controlled by stop dogs.
 With a working surface of 18.5 inches by 6.5 inches, the table had a longitudinal travel of 20 inches and across of 6.5 inches.

 While the Pallas No. 2 had a grinding spindle running in three spring-loaded, angular-contact ball races, that on the 2Z was hardened and ground and turned in plain, adjustable bronze bushes.
 Driven by a 1.5 h.p., 1550 r.p.m.
 3-phase motor, the spindle ran at 2,200 r.p.m, had a vertical travel of 9 inches and a maximum clearance beneath the 7-inch diameter by 1/2-inch wide wheel of 14 inches.

-Also different to the No. 2, the drive system of the 2Z was contained within the cabinet base and of the conventional grinder type where a single continuous flat belt, guided by a pair of jockey pulleys passed up to the grinding head; as the head moved up and down, the belt was automatically tensioned by a weighed arm.
+Also different to the No. 2, the drive system of the 2Z was contained within the cabinet base and of the conventional grinder type, where a single continuous flat belt, guided by a pair of jockey pulleys, passed up to the grinding head As the head moved up and down, the belt was automatically tensioned by a weighted arm.

 Very heavily built with an all-up weight of 1532 lbs, the maker's claimed that the main body of the machine on its own accounted for 72% of the machine's mass.
 Pictures of the 2Z's can be found below.